RaspberryPiFoundation/scratch-curriculum/README.md

 It consists of lesson notes and plans in [Markdown][markdown] format along with [Scratch][scratch] project files.

+# New Projects

+If you're a club leader trying out new projects, please complete <a href="https://docs.google.com/forms/d/1eMCfpYe3v7eYu5M8rSqLKlmq7cczLCLHx66csgyUyVU/viewform?usp=send_form" target="_blank">this short questionnaire</a> (or email projects@codeclub.org.uk) to let us know how it went!

 ## Contributing

 This material is openly available for everyone to use and contribute to.
 Right now, we’re receiving translations from all over the world.